 - Retool: The fourth season, which followed the duo's lives as university students after graduating high school, saw a massive shift in approach, putting several established characters on a bus and dropping most of the supernatural elements.

-- Running Gag: In the episodes that feature the ghost Brasílis, during Season 1, those who first encounter him always faint.
+- Running Gag: In the episodes that feature the ghost Brasílis, during Season 1, those who first encounter him always Faint in Shock.

 - Satellite Character: Dodô and Teca barely got any focus in comparison with the rest of the main characters.
 Teca was hit with it especially hard, as she was the only one not to appear in the skit and graphics for the "Eu Acho Que Pirei" performance from the Nossa História tour.